-Aretha Louise Franklin (born March 25, 1942) is an American singer-songwriter and musician.
-Franklin began her career performing gospel at her father, minister C. L. Franklin's church at 14.
-Four years later, Franklin embarked on a secular career, recording for Columbia Records only achieving modest success.
-Following her signing to Atlantic Records in 1967, Franklin achieved commercial acclaim and success with songs such as "Respect", "(You Make Me Feel Like A) Natural Woman" and "Think".
+Aretha Louise Franklin (born March 25, 1942) is an American singer and musician.
+Franklin began her career singing gospel at her father, minister C. L. Franklin's church as a child.
+In 1960, at the age of 18, Franklin embarked on a secular career, recording for Columbia Records only achieving modest success.
+Following her signing to Atlantic Records in 1967, Franklin achieved commercial acclaim and success with songs such as "Respect", "(You Make Me Feel Like) A Natural Woman" and "Think".
 These hits and more helped her to gain the title The Queen of Soul by the end of the 1960s decade.

 Clips (4)Latest ClipThe Funk & Soul Years - 1967

 MoreSimilar Artists, Official Links